Engineering

 - Steep learning curve for customizing workflows and automations.

-- Requires significant trial and error to set up basic functionality.
+- Requires significant experimentation to set up basic functionality.

 - Performance can lag when handling high ticket volumes.